kaitsel/Ransomware-Response-Recovery/evidence_artefacts.md

 // Create a ransom note
 with open(os.path.join(target_dir, "README_RESTORE_FILES.txt"), "w") as f:
     f.write("Your files have been 'locked'.
 This is a simulation for educational purposes.\nNo data has been harmed.\n")

+(add pic of result)

+- The ransom note was created by studying several previous instances collected in a database on Group-IB (https://www.group-ib.com/resources/ransomware-notes/).
+All of the notes inform the user about what has happened, the group responsible, and that they are the only ones who can help unlock the files.
+Additionally, the notes outline the rules governing how the victims should proceed to ensure cooperation.
+These range in length and style of language, some friendly addressing to "friends" or formal, such as "Dear Management".
+Each will have different psychological effects.
+A more friendly approach might be trying to gain trust with the users for easier cooperation.
+The other approach might go with fear tactics, marking themselves as a threat to be taken seriously.
+The tactic used in this study was a threatening tone to induce panic, preying on quick, illogical decisions for financial gain.

+(add ransom note pic)